bambielli/bambielli.github.io/_posts/2016-03-09-sorting-algorithms.md

   2. How the algorithm looks like after n passes using a small array of 4 elements
   3. How the algorithm performs in best and worst case scenarios

-I then split the students up in to groups of 3 and gave each group a set of notecards with the numbers 0 - 9 written on them, so they could practice implementing the algorithm on their desk.
-I walked around and corrected any mistakes I saw while they were implementing.
+Then, I split the students up in to groups of 3 and gave each group a set of notecards with the numbers 0 - 9 written on them.
+They shuffled these cards in random order on their desk, and practiced implementing the algorithm.
+I walked around and corrected any mistakes I saw while they were working.

-I also found some Youtube videos (linked in the headers below) that helped illustrate each algorithm in a more visually appealing way.
+Finally, I found some Youtube videos (linked in the headers below) that helped illustrate each algorithm in a more...engaging way :)

 ### [Selection Sort][Selection]{:target="_blank"}

 Possibly one of the worst sorting algorithms out there performance-wise, this was a good place to start our discussion.

-`Selection sort` works by starting with the element in index 0 of the array, and comparing the element to **every other element in the array** to find the overall smallest element.
+`Selection sort` works by starting with the element at index 0 of the array, and comparing the element to **every other element in the array** to find the smallest element.
 The smallest element and the element in position 0 are then swapped, so the smallest element is now in position 0.
 This algorithm is repeated for each element in the array.

 After 'k' passes of the algorithm, the first 'k' elements of the array are in their final sorted position.

 The number of comparisons necessary to complete this algorithm is on the order of `O(n^2)`, since each element needs to be compared to every other element once.
-There is no pre-ordering that makes this algorithm perform any more favorably.
+There is no pre-ordering that makes this algorithm perform any more efficiently.

 __Example:__